Edoardo Bove: Early life

 Edoardo Bove was born in Rome.
-Bove's paternal branch of his family is originally from Naples, while his maternal branch is also made up of people of German origin.
+Bove's paternal family is originally from Naples, while his mother is German-Italian.
 Bove grew up in the quartiere of Appio-Latino, and studied at the Massimo Institute in Rome's neighborhood EUR.
 Subsequently, he continued his studies at Luiss 'Guido Carli', in Rome, enrolling in a degree course in Economics and Management.
 In an interview, Bove stated that he was inspired by Roma's former captain Daniele De Rossi.

 Club career

+Roma

 Bove started playing football in the Roman club of Boreale Donorione until 2012, when he joined Roma after following a successful trial under the supervision of Bruno Conti.
-On 20 November 2020, Bove extended his contract with Roma unitil 2024.
+On 20 November 2020, Bove extended his contract with Roma until 2024.

 Bove was first called up by the first team on 3 December for a Europa League match against Young Boys without making his debut.
 Bove made his professional debut for Roma on the 9 May 2021, replacing Ebrima Darboe in the second half of a 5–0 Serie A win against Crotone at the Stadio Olimpico.
 In the 2021–22 season, Bove was often called up by Roma's coach José Mourinho.
 He made his first Conference League match on 9 December as a starter in a 3–2 win against CSKA Sofia.

 On 29 December, Roma announced that his contract would be extended until 2025.
-On 19 February 2022, Bove scored his first senior goal allowing Roma draw 2–2 against Verona.
+On 19 February 2022, Bove scored his first senior goal allowing Roma to draw 2–2 against Verona.

+On 15 December 2023, Bove extended his contract with Roma until 2028.

+Loan to Fiorentina

+On 30 August 2024, he joined fellow Serie A club Fiorentina on a season-long loan, with an option to make the move permanent.
+On 27 October, Bove scored his first goal for Fiorentina against his parent club Roma in a 5–1 home victory.

+On 1 December 2024, Bove collapsed during Fiorentina’s match against Inter Milan.
+The following morning, journalist Matteo Dovellini for the newspaper la Repubblica reported that Bove had been "extubated", was "lucid", and had no cerebral or cardiac damage.

 Style of play

-Bove is a mezz'ala or trequartista good at offensive insertions and tactically disciplined, he also has a good technique as an eye for the goal.
+Bove is a mezzala or trequartista who is good at offensive insertions and tactically disciplined.
+He also has a good technique and an eye for the goal.

+During his second season at Roma, José Mourinho labeled Bove a "sick dog", due to his intensity and aggressiveness on the pitch, a nickname that quickly became popular among fans.

+Personal life and other ventures

+Off the pitch, Bove enrolled in an economics and management course at Luiss University in Rome, studying part-time, after achieving the highest possible score on his school-leaving tests.

+In 2025, he was a guest on the fifth night of the Sanremo Music Festival.